 Be sure to visit the town of Bonnieux for some of the best views over the valley, Gordes for its impressive location built into a hilltop, Fontaine-de-Vaucluse for its lovely spring and river, Roussillon for its majestic red cliff, and Goult for its understated and quiet beauty.

-That’s merely the tip of the iceberg, of course: Sénanque Abbey, Isle sur Sorgue, Menerbes, and Lacoste are just a few other spots that might hold your attention during this section of your south of France itinerary.
+That’s merely the tip of the iceberg, of course: Sénanque Abbey and Isle sur Sorgue are just a couple of the other spots that might hold your attention during this section of your south of France itinerary.

-The Luberon Valley is an excellent place for a road trip, so explore at your own pace–depending on how fast you tend to go and how much each village captures your heart, you can comfortably visit 2-3 villages a day.
+Depending on how fast you tend to go and how much each village captures your heart (okay, and how much French wine you indulge in at lunch), you can comfortably visit 2-3 villages a day.

 The Alpilles: 1 Day

-Both towns are absolutely lovely, but in our biased opinion, we do think that Saint-Rémy-de-Provence is slightly prettier than Les Baux-de-Provence–though we do recognize that the views from Les Baux-de-Provence themselves are top-notch.
+Both towns are absolutely lovely, but in our biased opinion, we do think that Saint-Rémy-de-Provence is slightly prettier than Les Baux-de-Provence.

 While you can whip through these highlights in a day if needed, outdoor enthusiasts–especially hikers and bikers–might prefer to set up shop in the Alpilles a bit longer.